daryllxd/lifelong-learning/programming/ruby/design/practical-object-oriented-design-in-ruby-poodr.md

 # Practical Object-Oriented Design in Ruby

-# Introduction

-Those of us whose work is to write software are incredibly lucky.
-Building software is a guiltless pleasure because we get to use our creative energy to get things done.
-We have arranged our lives to have it both ways; we can enjoy the pure act of writing code in sure knowledge that the code we write has use.
-We produce things that matter.
-We are modern people, building structures that make up present-day reality, and no less than bricklayers or bridge builders, we take justifiable pride in our accomplishments.

-We want to do our best work.
-We want our work to have meaning.
-We want to have fun along the way.

-# 1: Object-Oriented Design
+## 1: Object-Oriented Design

 The world is procedural, and these activities can be modeled using procedural software.

 The world is also object-oriented, and each object comes equipped with its own behavior.
 In a world of objects, new arrangements of behavior emerge naturally.

-This book is about designing OOS, and it views the world as a series of spontaneous interactions between objects. *OOD requires that you shift from thinking of the world as a collection of predefined procedures to modeling the world as a series of messages that pass between objects.* Failures of OOD might look like failures of coding technique, but they are actually failures of perspective.
-The first requirement for learning how to do OOD is to immerse yourself in objects; once you acquire an OO perspective, the rest follows naturally.
+*OOD requires that you shift from thinking of the world as a collection of predefined procedures to modeling the world as a series of messages that pass between objects.*

-If an application does not change, design does not matter.
-Unfortunately, something *will* change.
-It always does.
-Applications that are easy to change are a pleasure to write and a joy to extend.
-Few difficult-to-change applications are pleasant to work with.
+If apps don't change, design doesn't matter.
+Think scraping code--if you just run the script once, no need to design it that well.

 Object-oriented applications are made up of parts that interact to produce the behavior of the whole.
 The parts are `objects`, interactions are embodied in the `messages` that pass between them.